An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: TGV and augmented Lagrangian method

 \section{TGV and augmented Lagrangian method}

-In this section, we give a brief exposition of the TGV regularization and ALM and set up some basic notation and terminology.
+In this section, we give a brief introduction of the TGV regularization and ALM together with some basic notations and terminology.
 The $L^2$-TGV regularized image restoration model reads as follows \cite{BPK},